Navdevl/turbohustle/content/blog/engine-braking-control-moto-gp.md

 #### Fuel Injection Quantity

-Complete cut-off of fuel injectors during engine braking can lead to locking up of rear wheel.
+The complete cut-off of fuel injectors during engine braking can lead to locking up of the rear wheel.
 In **_Number 7_**  the lambda values are provided for the four cylinders.
 Due to the throttle valve reduces the opening angle quickly, a momentary rich condition prevails.
-After this any one of the four injectors controls the engine braking through the amount of fuel injected whereas the other three is cut-off which is the result of very high lambda value.
-Once the system exits the engine braking mode, the other three injectors are brought into action in a sequence since sudden increase in fuel injection can pour out more power to the rear wheel which is not sensible since the rider approaches the maximum lean angle.
+After this, any one of the four injectors controls the engine braking through the amount of fuel injected whereas the other three is cut-off which is the result of very high lambda value.
+Once the system exits the engine braking mode, the other three injectors are brought into action in a sequence since the sudden increase in fuel injection can pour out more power to the rear wheel which is not sensible since the rider approaches the maximum lean angle.

 ### Conclusion